 Secret identity

-Being a lifelong learner is very much like a secret identity.
+Being a lifelong learner often feels like having a secret identity.

 Why not focus?